OrangeRed/advent-of-code/README.md

 Make sure to set the `AOC_COOKIE` env with your session secret.
 To get your session secret press F12 while you are logged in on [adventofcode.com](https://adventofcode.com/) to open the developer tools of your browser.
-Then open the `Application` Tab on Chromium Browsers or `Storage` on firefox.
+Then open the `Application` Tab on Chromium Browsers or `Storage` on Firefox.
 There you can have a look at your cookies and copy the session id.
 It won't be possible to use the puzzle input get script without this session id.

 ### Get Script